EighteenZi/rocksdb_wiki/Rocksdb-BlockBasedTable-Format.md

 (3) A `metaindex` block contains one entry for every other meta block, where the key is the name of the meta block and the value is a `BlockHandle` pointing to that meta block.

 (4) An `index` block contains one entry per data block, where the key is a string `>=` last key in that data block and before the first key in the successive data block.
 The value is the `BlockHandle` for the data block.
- **Experimental Feature:** If kTwoLevelIndexSearch is used as IndexType the `index` block is a 2nd level index on index partitions, i.e., each entry points to another `index` block that contains one entry per data block.
+If [kTwoLevelIndexSearch](https://github.com/facebook/rocksdb/wiki/Partitioned-Index-Filters) is used as IndexType the `index` block is a 2nd level index on index partitions, i.e., each entry points to another `index` block that contains one entry per data block.
 In this case, the format will be

     [index block - 1st level]
     [index block - 1st level]